Field-Robotics-Lab/Bathymetry_Converter/README.md

 - `STARTLAT` : starting Latitude
 - `ENDLON` : ending Longitude
 - `ENDLAT` : ending Latitude

+* Note : The script transforms the any bathymetry file that gdal can read into a EPSG:4326 (GPS; lat/lon) in the process and output the final bathymetry tile in EPSG:3857 (UTM; X/Y) to be read correctly in the simulator

 ## Step 3: Pull a precompiled docker image from Docker Hub and run
 Pull precompiled docker image and run at the working directory